SpaceXpanse/Documentation/README.md

-# Welcome to the SpaceXpanse Multiverse Documentation
+# Welcome to the SpaceXpanse Multiverse documentation

 ### All the information will be placed here in a meaningful structured way
 ##### This is work in progress (WIP).